 Applicants should note that not all scholarships may be available in a given year.
-Please contact the Office of Graduate Studies at 902-457-6129 or view the website above for current availability.
+Please contact the Office of Graduate Studies at graduate@msvu.ca or view the website above for current availability.

 Please note that the listing of scholarships is accurate at the time of publication, but that changes may occur.
 For more information, visit: msvu.ca/scholarships